JulianCataldo/vite-plugin-standard-css-modules/README.md

 Since the result is handled like any `?raw` imported module with Vite, it's not a "real", living CSS module.
 See the `rollup-plugin-css-modules` documentation for more details about expected limitations, which are shared conceptually, with `vite-plugin-standard-css-modules`.

-## Known issues

-SSR is still rough.
-The Vite Lit SSR demo is broken (it worked in the past).
-Dev. mode and client / server builds are OK, but we got a runtime crash.
-Astro is fine in dev. / build, client / server, though.
-Haven't tested deeper integration with Astro x Lit yet.
-Just minimal, readily available browser stuff.

 ## Footnotes

 100% ESM, **dependency-free**.